 Route information and itinerary.

 Detailed instructions to find your accommodation.

-Guidebook and Harvey map for the group Leader.
+Guidebook and route map for the group Leader.

 This walking holiday is available from April to October.
 You can book your holiday to start on any date of your choice.

 Accommodation is provided in carefully selected walker friendly B&Bs, Guest Houses, small Hotels and Inns.
 We try to book rooms with ensuite or private facilities every night, however in a few villages ensuite accommodation is limited and we may have to book rooms with shared facilities for one night of your holiday.

 Breakfast is included.